AbdelNZ/MiniTaskManagementApp/README.md

 # Task Management App – Clean Architecture Sample

-A small but realistic **.NET 9 + React** application built as part of a technical assessment.
+A small but realistic **.NET 9 + React** application built as part of a technical assessment to manage tasks.
 It demonstrates a practical approach to **Clean Architecture**, **DDD-inspired modeling**, and **CQRS**.

 ---